samm-git/coreos-replicated/README.md

 ## Potential issues

 - CoreOS using more recent version of the Docker, so we are ignoring pre-flight checks.
 I did not found any real issues from it so far.
-- CoreOS by default starts without swap file, but it could be easily added, see https://coreos.com/os/docs/latest/adding-swap.html.
+- CoreOS by default starts without swap file, but it could be [easily added](https://coreos.com/os/docs/latest/adding-swap.html).
-- Not officially supported [yet
+- Not officially supported [yet]